 The BRP environmental analysis requires the completion of several roadway projects to mitigate traffic upon the plan's buildout.
-One of those roads is Eastside Parkway, which will link Inter-Garrison Road to Gigling and Eucalyptus Roads, supplementing the roadway capacity between the Salinas Valley and Monterey Peninsula.
-The Eastside Parkway is proposed to be a two- to four-lane roadway that would divert through traffic around the campus.
+One of those roads is Eastside Parkway, which is currently proposed to link Inter-Garrison Road to Gigling and Eucalyptus Roads, supplementing the roadway capacity between the Salinas Valley and Monterey Peninsula.
+The Eastside Parkway is proposed to be a two- to four-lane roadway that would divert through traffic around the Campus.